CIS1221-2023-2024/C6-FunctionsAsObjects/README.md

 ### Note
 When opening the code, you might encounter a'problem' with the Button indentation in grid.py.
 This is a problem with visual studio code and not the code itself.
-If you encounter this issue please move the the line of code and return it to the original indentation until the 'problem' is resolved.
+If you encounter this issue please move the line of code and return it to its original indentation until the 'problem' is resolved.